Skip to main content Skip to chat

 Key takeaways

-• The mobile app or website shows how many bikes and slots are available at each station, and you can use your device to unlock a set of wheels.
+• The mobile app shows how many bikes and docks are available at each station, and you can use the app to unlock a set of wheels.

-• Plan your journey in advance to save time and hassle.
+• Plan your journey on the app in advance to save time and hassle.

 Kick your bike share game into high gear

-If you live in Toronto or Montreal, you might be seeing a lot more orange around town — and not only from construction signs.
+If you live in Toronto, you’ve probably noticed a lot more orange around town these last few years — and not only from construction signs.

-It's a fast, convenient, economical, and, most of all, fun way to get around both cities, and whether you're a bike-share veteran or new to the adventure, here are some tips to make the most out of it.
+Whichever pass you have, cycling is a fun way to get around the city, and whether you're a bike-share veteran or new to the adventure, here are some tips to make the most out of it.

 1. Go mobile: You can take out a bike just using a credit card, and Toronto members can use a key card to unlock a set of wheels.
-But the BIXI mobile app and the Bike Share Toronto mobile site kick the convenience up to the next gear.
-Scan the map, find your nearest station, and use your device to instantly unlock your bike of choice.
+But the Bike Share Toronto mobile app kicks the convenience up to the next gear.
+Use the app to check the map, go to your nearest station, and scan the QR code on your bike of choice to instantly unlock it.

 2. Buy a pass: If you don't already have a pass, you can purchase one in advance.
-Both services offer a pay-as-you-go pass, where you pay by the minute for as long as you ride.
-This can be great for visitors or occasional users.
-There are also various tiers of memberships available, which can be a more economical option for locals and regulars.
-Click for the full pricing details for Bike Share Toronto and BIXI Montreal.
+There’s a pay-as-you-go pass or a day pass, as well as two types of annual memberships, which can be a more economical option for locals and regulars.
+Click for full pricing details.

 4. Fashion tip: Wear a colour that goes well with bright orange.

 6. Use a bike valet during peak hours: Some stations are bound to get overloaded with bike traffic during rush hour, or before a concert or sporting event.
-This is why both Toronto and Montreal offer free valet service at certain locations during peak hours, to ensure everyone can safely drop off their bike without having to worry whether a slot is available.
+This is why Toronto offers free valet service at certain locations during peak hours, to ensure everyone can safely drop off their bike without having to worry whether a slot is available.

 7. Safety tip: Wear a helmet.
 Orange detailing optional.

 8. Plan your journey, part two: Find the best bike routes along the way.
-Montreal has a well-established system of bike lanes and paths — and Toronto has come a long way too, in recent years — but it's still possible to wind up on a bike-unfriendly street.
+Toronto has a growing network of bike lanes and paths — but it's still possible to wind up on a bike-unfriendly street.

 9. No stamina?
-No problem: If you're concerned about steep inclines heading up Mt.
-Royal, for instance, or the Don Valley, an e-bike rental can help you conquer your fears along with those hills.
+No problem: If you're concerned about steep inclines heading up the Don Valley, an e-bike rental can help you conquer your fears along with those hills.

 10. Choose the right bike for you: This can be a matter of preference, but I tend to choose my three-speed steed based on seat, which can differ from bike to bike.
 I also look for one that appears newer, though that doesn't necessarily indicate a smoother ride.